By Soji James, CPT, CSCS

 While I’ve trained hard over the past few years so I can exercise with a pull-up bar, many of the fittest people I know can’t even do one of them.
 Why?
 It’s a lot harder than it looks to pull your body weight up off the ground in a smooth manner.
 The intensiveness of the exercise also might seem intimidating to some, or you might have a shoulder or wrist injury that makes it hard to actually perform pull-ups.
 Don’t get discouraged if the latter is the case.
 There are a number of bodyweight exercises to strengthen your back that can replace pull-ups in your fitness routine.

 Bodyweight exercises require a lot of stability in your core.
 These types of exercises can quickly get your body into shape without the use of heavy weights or an expensive gym membership.

-Exercises like push-ups, dips, and bodyweight squats are easy to do in almost any environment and build a lot of functional strength.
+Exercises like push-ups, dips, and bodyweight squats are easy, and build a lot of functional strength.
+You can try these back exercises at home, or in almost any environment.
 Functional strength helps your body move easier, eliminates muscle imbalances, and can give you an aesthetically pleasing look.

 For variety, try some powerful core workouts that can be combined with the bodyweight techniques below.

 Lower-back pain is very common in today’s world.
 You might have a painful back after sitting down for a long period of time, or working all day at a job where you do not move around a lot.
 It’s true: sitting is the new smoking.
 Consequently, a sedentary lifestyle contributes to lower- and mid-back pain by creating imbalances in the muscles and a weak core.
 This places extra pressure on your spine and can irritate the many nerves that run up and down your body.